 - understand some of the ways volunteers manage their time

 - explain some of the reasons why it might be appropriate for someone to step back from their volunteer role

 Some volunteering activities are easy to organise, while others are more involved.
 But even simple volunteering tasks need a little planning.

-Whatever your skills in this area, it's important that you think about how much time you can give and what planning your volunteering role might need.
+Either way, it's important that you think about how much time you can give and what planning your volunteering role might need.
 Then you'll feel more comfortable with your volunteering commitments.

 Take a look at the two situations in these slides and think about how you would plan your time.
 They're based on real situations using a combination of scenarios.